sygslhy/lhy-formatter-linter/README.md

 ### Format or lint config files

-formatter or linter will use by default the format or lint config file under project root dir.
+By default, the formatter or linter will use the format or lint configuration files located directly under the project root directory.

-User can put format and lint config files directly under project root dir to have you own custom formatting or linting rules.
+Users can place their own custom format and lint configuration files directly under the project root directory to override the default settings and apply their own custom formatting or linting rules.

 ```sh